 Made from flax, linen is a versatile material that makes some of the best sheets available.
 Since flax has coarser and longer fiber filaments than cotton, linen fabric can be woven more loosely and with a lower thread count than cotton while maintaining similar strength, which contributes to better breathability.
 Like cotton, linen is highly absorbent, but linen fabrics wick better than their cotton counterparts, making them good choices for warmer weather, or for layering with other fabrics for effective temperature control.
 Linen is also considered more durable than cotton, due to its stronger fibers, so a good linen sheet set is a worthwhile investment.

 Unlike cotton sheets, which are typically soft to the touch from the beginning, linen can take several washings to break in (because its fibers are stiffer and less elastic than cotton’s), though linen still softens considerably over time.
 It also tends to wrinkle with washing and drying, so if you prefer an absolutely smooth look it might not be the best choice.
 Since linen’s fibers are stronger than cotton, it tends to last longer, so you’ll want to make sure you like the look and feel since you’ll likely have your bedding for a long time.

 How we tested

-We tested 10 sets of linen sheets using two primary criteria: quality and variety.
-We observantly and excitedly unboxed each set (and for some of the sets that were more artfully packaged, the unboxing itself was a fun exercise) and made notes, prepared a bed with the sheets, slept on them straight out of the packaging, washed and dried them in the dryer and reapplied them to the same bed and slept on them again, multiple times.
+Over two years, we considered 25 sets of linen sheets using two primary criteria: quality and variety.
+We observantly unboxed each set and made notes, laundered them, made our bed multiple times with each set, and sleep tested our top contenders.
 We noted how they felt to touch, as well as when tossing, sleeping and waking up, and how they felt after laundering and reusing.

 Quality and feel